Call now in confidence immediate help & advice 24/7

 Attempting to recover from an addiction without professional help is not advisable for a variety of reasons, including the lack of addiction therapies, lack of professional diagnosis for comorbid disorders and the potentially fatal health risks.

-The first stage of addiction rehab is a detox, where a person will first stop taking the addictive substance/s.
+The first stage of drug and alcohol rehab is typically detox, where a person will first stop taking the addictive substance/s.
 This is essential to start the recovery process, but it is not as simple as it sounds.

 Due to the nature of addiction, giving up the substance you are addicted to can be incredibly difficult.